Robert McNamara as Secretary of Defense: Anti-ballistic missile system

-Toward the end of his term, McNamara opposed an anti-ballistic missile (ABM) system proposed for installation in the U.S. in defense against Soviet missiles, arguing that the $40 billion "in itself is not the problem; the penetrability of the proposed shield is the problem.
+Toward the end of his term, McNamara opposed an anti-ballistic missile (ABM) system proposed for installation in the U.S. in defense against Soviet missiles, arguing that the $40 billion "in itself is not the problem; the penetrability of the proposed shield is the problem."
+(Note: Missiles developed for missile defense under McNamara included the LIM-49 Nike Zeus (canceled in 1963), LIM-49 Spartan, and Sprint.)
 Under pressure to proceed with the ABM program after it became clear that the Soviets had begun a similar project, McNamara finally agreed to a "light" system which he believed could protect against the far smaller number of Chinese missiles.
+(Note: This "light" ABM system would be installed at the Stanley R. Mickelsen Safeguard Complex after McNamara left office.)
 However, he never believed it was wise for the United States to move in that direction because of the psychological risks of relying too much on nuclear weaponry, and that there would be pressure from many directions to build a larger system than would be militarily effective.

 McNamara always believed that the best defense strategy for the U.S. was a parity of mutual assured destruction with the Soviet Union.
 An ABM system would be an ineffective weapon as compared to an increase in deployed nuclear missile capacity.

 Tactical weapons

 Under McNamara the U.S. military continued to accept the upgrading of existing tactical nuclear weapons with new warheads, while new weapon delivery systems were uncommon.
 Development and initial deployment of the MGM-31 Pershing theater ballistic missile was completed under McNamara, which allowed for the retirement of several competitors.
+(Note: The Pershing missile would lead in part to the retirement of the PGM-11 Redstone, PGM-17 Thor, and PGM-19 Jupiter ballistic missiles, and the MGM-1 Matador and MGM-13 Mace cruise missiles.)
 Also developed and/or deployed at this time were the MGM-29 Sergeant and MGM-52 Lance short-range ballistic missiles (SRBMs) and the innovative UUM-44 SUBROC anti-submarine missile.